guanguanboy/MambaLLVE/README.md

 ## 📖 Introduction

-In this work, we design a binary raw video enhancement model (BRVE).
+In this work, we design a mamba-based video enhancement model.
 It can achieve satisfactory results with low memory and computation cost.

 <p align="center"> <img src="figures/framework.png"> </p>